 October is a lucky month for people who love variety… it has two birthstones, Tourmaline and Opal!

-Tourmaline is a fascinating gemstone that can come in almost any color—or mixture of colors!
-It is a boron silicate crystal mix.
+Tourmaline is a fascinating gemstone that can come in almost any color — or mixture of colors!
 Strong pink-to-red tourmaline (also known as Rubellite) is the traditional present for October birthdays, but tourmaline can also come in vivid greens, pinks, electric blues and blacks.
 Tourmaline gems that show both pink and green hues are called Watermelon Tourmaline.
 The rarest and most prized tourmaline is Paraíba, a copper-bearing gem found in Brazil that comes in intense shades of violet-blue and blue-green.